HeidiBT1/heidithiemann.github.io/_pages/about.md

 Astronomy
 ======

-My research focuses on different aspects of stellar variability in the SuperWASP all-sky survey with [Prof. Andrew Norton](http://www.open.ac.uk/people/ajn3) and [Dr Ulrich Kolb](http://www.open.ac.uk/people/uck2).
-I'm currently working on near-contact binary stars which may one day merge and form red novae.
-Previously I've worked on the rotation-activity relation.
+My research focuses on a range of aspects of stellar variability in the SuperWASP all-sky survey with [Prof. Andrew Norton](http://www.open.ac.uk/people/ajn3) and [Dr Ulrich Kolb](http://www.open.ac.uk/people/uck2).
+I'm currently working on observing and modelling near-contact red giant binary stars which may one day merge and form red novae, and I'm one of the leads on the _SuperWASP Variable Stars_ citizen science project.
+Previously I've worked on the rotation-activity relation using SuperWASP and ASAS-SN observations.

-I'm also active in citizen science and the threat megaconstellations pose to ground-based astronomy.
+I'm also active in the field of the threat megaconstellations pose to ground-based astronomy.
 You can find out more by clicking on [Research](https://heidithiemann.github.io/research/).

 Space Skills